 85 - 100 A mark in this range is indicative of outstanding work.
 Marks in this range will be awarded for work that exhibits all the attributes of excellent work but has very substantial elements of originality and flair.
-Marks at the upper end of the range will indicate that the work is of publishable, or near publishable academic standard.
+Marks at the upper end of the range will indicate that the work has the potential to be publishable.